mgorav/data-health-service/README.md

 # Data Health As Service Using Graph DB

 In this blog I will explore design/implementation of "**Health Of The Data**" and let's call it, "**_Data Health As Service_**".

-Data Health As Service - Index Of Readiness Of Data
 As the saying goes - "Data is Gold".
 A good jeweller will tell you, before buying the gold, double/triple check the quality which is measured in "caret".
 The quality of the gold is measures in "carats".
 The value of "carats" governs the cost of the gold.
 For example, 24 carat gold is expensive than 22 carat and so on.
 The same applies to "Data" also.
 The "index of readiness of data" is calculated as: